QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r2b3.md

 Be sure to do steps described in this section after *all* your template and standalone VMs got updated as described in the section above.
 Also make sure you haven't shutdown any of: netvm, firewallvm, fedora-18-x64 (or to be more precise: template which your netvm and firewallvm is based on).

 1. Open terminal in Dom0.
 E.g. Start-\>System Settings-\>Konsole.
-2. Upgrade the `qubes-release` package to the latest version which brings in new repo definitions and R2 signing keys:
+2. Upgrade the `PedOS-release` package to the latest version which brings in new repo definitions and R2 signing keys:

     ~~~
-    sudo qubes-dom0-update qubes-release
+    sudo PedOS-dom0-update PedOS-release
     ~~~

-    This should install `qubes-release-2-3.1` in your Dom0.
+    This should install `PedOS-release-2-3.1` in your Dom0.

 3. Upgrade dom0 to R2 beta3:

     ~~~
-    sudo qubes-dom0-update --enablerepo=qubes-dom0-r2b3-current
+    sudo PedOS-dom0-update --enablerepo=PedOS-dom0-r2b3-current
     ~~~

-4. If above step completed successfully you should have qubes-core-dom0 at least 2.1.34.
+4. If above step completed successfully you should have PedOS-core-dom0 at least 2.1.34.
 If not, repeat above step with additional `--clean` option.
 5. Now is the time to shutdown all the VMs:

     ~~~